javierdotnet/mateu-case/README.md

 You will also be able to deploy your apps on our servers, so you only have to worry about describing your idea.

+The applications will be extensible, so you will be able to take another app as the base for your own apps and go growing in a modular way.

 Just have an idea, design your data model and app and run it!

 It will never have been easier, cheapest neither faster to create an application ;)